-Compliance is very important.
 Student nurses are legally and ethically bound to provide safe care to the clients they serve.
 It is required that all nursing students assume accountability for the safety of themselves, colleagues, and their clients.
-Requirements are based on legal contracts with clinical agencies, prevailing factors in the education and healthcare environments, and risk management issues.
+Requirements are based on legal contracts with clinical agencies, prevailing factors in the education and healthcare environments, and risk management concerns.

-Compliance is required in order to attend classes and participate in SIM/skills labs on-campus, clinical experiences at clinical agencies and in the community.
+Compliance is required in order to be enrolled in and/or attend classes and participate in simulation/skills labs on-campus, clinical experiences at clinical agencies and in the community.